"And I'm just wondering why, specifically, did you cry 'wolf' on the days when there was no wolf?"

 - Fairy Godmother: Ms. Fairy Godmother is an interesting example, as she's portrayed as shrill and demanding, to the point of coming off as less sympathetic than Evil Stepmother.

-- Happily Ever After: Averted.
+- Happily Ever After: Inverted.
 In the guilty ending, the Boy Who Cried Wolf reveals he's not sure Wolf was the one who took his sheep; and in the innocent ending the Wolf decides that maybe he'll think about reforming.
 The closest thing to a happy ending the hung jury ending, but even then it's subverted due to being so open-ended.

 - Maybe Ever After: The hung jury ending.